Generic Name and Formulations:

 See full labeling.
 Individualize.
 Initial intubation or sevoflurane induction: 0.45–0.6mg/kg.
 Halothane induction: 0.6mg/kg.
 General anesthesia: sevoflurane induction and isoflurane/nitrous oxide (maintenance): bolus dose of 0.15mg/kg; halothane (maintenance): (3months to adolescence): 0.075–0.125mg/kg upon return of T1 to 0.25% to provide relaxation for 7 to 10 minutes; Or, continuous infusion: initiate at rate of 12micrograms/kg/min upon return of T1 to 10% (1 twitch in train-of-four).
 Monitor with a peripheral nerve stimulator for twitch response.

 To be administered under the supervision of experienced clinicians.
 Have intubation, artificial respiration, oxygen therapy and reversal agents available.
+Risk of medication errors; confirm proper selection of intended product and ensure dose is clearly labeled/communicated.
 Must be accompanied by adequate anesthesia or sedation.
 To prevent residual paralysis, should extubate only after neuromuscular block recovery.
 Long-term use in I.C.U.
 Immobilized for long periods.
 Malignant hyperthermia; confirm and treat prior to starting anesthesia.
 Cardiovascular disease or advanced age (possible delay in onset time).
 Neuromuscular disease, carcinomatosis, cachetic, or debilitated patients; reduce initial dose.
 Cerebral palsy (resistance may occur).
 Severe acid-base and/or electrolyte abnormalities.
 Pulmonary hypertension or valvular heart disease.
 Myasthenia gravis or myasthenic (Eaton-Lambert) syndrome (do test dose and monitor).
 Renal or significant hepatic impairment.
 Discontinue if extravasation occurs; restart in another vein.
 Elderly (increased risk of residual neuromuscular block).
 Children (rapid sequence intubation: not recommended).
 Labor & delivery (rapid sequence intubation in Cesarean section: not recommended).
 Pregnancy (Cat.C).